 - VoiceThread – Collaborate and share interactively.

 - Gradescope – guide coming soon

-- Kaltura – Create and manage video content depending on your division
+- Kaltura – Creates and manages video content depending on your division.

-- Panopto – Video content management service integrated with Canvas in many divisions
+- Panopto – is a Video content management service integrated with Canvas in many divisions.

-- Respondus LockDown Browser and Monitor – Respondus provides two tools to help faculty remotely proctor tests published in Canvas
+- Respondus LockDown Browser and Monitor – provides two tools to help faculty remotely proctor tests published in Canvas.

 - Some tools are available throughout the university, and others may be school-specific.